canadaprogrammer/FitnessApp/README.md

 4. Click on the + symbol to add a capability.
 5. Double-click Background Modes.
 6. Check Audio, AirPlay, and Picture in Picture box to enable background audio.
+7. Check Background processing to run in the background.